 Your first step in finding out if a career in bookkeeping is for you is to take some online testing to see if this career suits your personality.
 Next, have a look at the job opportunities to see what is currently available.
 Research your local accounting and bookkeeping companies and see what contract work is available.

 Many bookkeepers will be hired by a business to record all business financial transactions leading to the preparation of their Business Activity Statement (BAS).
 BAS is an essential tax report that businesses have to send to the Tax Office during the year.
 There are particular qualifications required to perform this duty.
-To register as a BAS agent you will need to have completed the Certificate IV in Bookkeeping.
+To register as a BAS agent you will need to have completed the Certificate IV Accounting and Bookkeeping (FNS40217).

 BAS services are one of the most frequently requested and essential service you can provide, obtaining registration means you are able to legally provide these services.